-- 3.3.2 The Council has concluded that Langley Close is less suitable for development as a Gypsy and Traveller site, essentially based on the findings relating to Noise and Land Contamination.
-The main material evidence that has informed this conclusion is: - Noise Survey A high risk of noise impacting the northern part of the site and a medium risk of noise for the remainder was identified.
+- 3.3.2 In addition to the pitch requirement reducing from eleven to seven, the main material evidence that has informed the Council's conclusion and the proposal to withdraw Langley from the site identification process is: - Noise Survey A high risk of noise impacting the northern part of the site and a medium risk of noise for the remainder was identified.
 Based on levels measured, interior noise levels would exceed recommended levels.
 Part of the site (NEC B designated) could potentially be developed, but mitigating measures would be necessary.
 The Southeast boundary of this area would adjoin existing homes. - Land Contamination Intrusive ground investigation was not considered necessary as the geoenvironmental risks were not considered to be sufficiently high.
-Localised 'Made Ground' might be present along the Southeastern boundary adjacent to existing homes, and it would be reasonable to exclude the Southeastern boundary next to properties from being landscaped or be available for growing produce. - Public Consultation Feedback received included issues and concern relating to noise, pollution and location, which the site surveys substantiated. - Site Evaluation Conclusions On the basis of findings, it is considered that Langley Close is less suitable for Gypsy & Traveller site development because:

-The location of the developable area, referred to as NEC B, (subject to mitigation measures) would have an impact on the the layout and size of the proposal which would constrain the developable area which would present design issues, which will be further compounded by the likely presence of 'made ground.'
+Localised 'Made Ground' might be present along the Southeastern boundary adjacent to existing homes, and it would be reasonable to exclude the Southeastern boundary next to properties from being landscaped or be available for growing produce. - Public Consultation Feedback received included issues and concern relating to noise, pollution and location, which the site surveys substantiated. - Site Evaluation Conclusions On the basis of findings, it is considered that Langley Close should be withdrawn from the site investigation process because: - The location of the developable area, referred to as NEC B, (subject to mitigation measures) would have an impact on the layout and size of the proposal which would constrain the developable area which would present design issues, which will be further compounded by the likely presence of 'made ground.'